doyensec/Prototype-Pollution-Gadgets-Finder/README.md

-# Server Side Prototype Pollution Gadgets Scanner
+# Prototype Pollution Gadgets Finder

 ## Description
-The Server Side Prototype Pollution Gadgets Scanner is a powerful Burp Suite extension designed to detect and analyze server-side prototype pollution vulnerabilities in web applications.
+The Prototype Pollution Gadgets Finder is a powerful Burp Suite extension designed to detect and analyze server-side prototype pollution vulnerabilities in web applications.
 This tool automates the process of scanning requests to identify potential prototype pollution issues.
 It exploits known gadgets - methods of leveraging prototype pollution to execute harmful actions - particularly focusing on Node.js libraries.

 ## Features
 - Automated scanning of HTTP requests for prototype pollution vulnerabilities.